 In order to create a brown dye, Qaqa Sunka (pictured above), which is a lichen, is boiled with wool, then about 1 cup of fermented urine (which has been stored for 2 weeks to 1 month prior to use) is added, as a fixative, and boiled for about 10 minutes.
 This process makes an orange colour first.
 Once a batch of orange wool has been finished, a fresh batch of wool can be added to the weakened mixture to produce a light brown.

-Although natural dyes do exist that produce black, most people we have spoken to tend to giggle when we ask about it.
-This is because sheep and alpaca all produce naturally black fleece.
+Although natural dyes do exist that produce black, most people we have spoken to tend to laugh when we ask because sheep and alpaca all produce naturally black fleece.